Genuine OEM Turbos for Diesel Pickups

 OEM replacement turbo options for Chevrolet Silverado HD and GMC Sierra HD Duramax pickups.

-- Common engine: 6.6L Duramax
+- 6.6L Duramax applications

 Why Buy a Genuine OEM Diesel Pickup Turbo?

-Direct-Fit Installation
+Direct-Fit Replacement

 Reduced Comeback Risk